 - All information in open areas of the archive (including story summaries and reviews) must be rated T or lower.

 - Stories must have the appropriate rating and reader advisories attached to them.

 - Rude or abusive behavior toward other authors or the staff is not permitted.

 - Spamming is not permitted, nor is reviewing your own stories.

-- You are not permitted to include direct links in stories or reviews on the archives.
+- You are not permitted to include direct links in stories or reviews on the archives with the exception of links to any HPFT pages.
 You are, however, allowed to mention other fanfiction sites and supplementary material (e.g., tumblr or pinterest), and you may directly link to them on the HPFT forums or in your user bio.

 - Use caution in sharing personal information.
 You are not permitted to share your legal name, phone number, or fine location data in public areas of the archive or forum.

 - A: Stories rated A should contain content appropriate for all readers, including children - i.e., they should require no reader advisories.